Manojkl/Cost_To_Consumers-CTC/AGI/Education/Readme.md

 Monitor how efficiently the resources are utilized in universities, Colleges, and Schools.
 Monitor the funding for the same.

 To do: Research on how many Universities are working on Humanoid Robots in different countries.
+Start new or already existing open source framework to work on, everyone contributes to that single/multiple repositories, by countries or international while maintaining the standards.